yotsaphonliu/update-google-sheetes/README.md

 - `-spreadsheet` (required): Spreadsheet ID from the sheet URL.
 - `-range`: A1 notation for the target range.
 Skip when using `-config-xlsx` + `-lookup-value`.
 - `-config-xlsx`: Path to an Excel workbook that contains the lookup text.
+- `-config-sheet`: Sheet name inside the Excel workbook to limit lookups to (optional).
 - `-lookup-value`: Exact cell text to search for within the Excel config.
 - `-require-non-empty`: Guard that stops the update if the Google Sheet destination is blank (default `true`).
 - `-value-input`: `RAW` or `USER_ENTERED` (default `USER_ENTERED`).